SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 - **Start Node**: `s = 0` sets the start node to 0.

 ### Interrupt Handler
-- experimantal code, do not use
+- experimental code, do not use
-- may or maynot be in current source code, see John Hardy
+- may or may not be in current source code, see John Hardy
 - usage n /X  /v  :Z.....;
 - Interrupt Handler is triggered it executes the Z function on all interrupts including the RST instructions.
 - You can tell which interrupt it by looking in the /v variable.